How To Have Beautiful, Glowing Skin In Your 40s And 50s

 Finally, your healthful diet should be supported by radically eschewing smoking and alcohol.

-Alcohol ages skin significantly, since it is a diuretic (i.e., it dries out skin), it impairs the immune system, and it causes a depletion of vital nutrients in the body.
+Alcohol ages skin significantly, since it is a diuretic (i.e., it dries out skin), it impairs the immune system, causing a depletion of vital nutrients in the body.

-From the time one is young, it is essential to consume alcohol responsibly since the long-term effects of heavy drinking on the skin can be difficult to reverse through diet alone.
+From the time one is young, it is essential to consume alcohol responsibly since the long-term effects of heavy drinking on the skin can be challenging to reverse through diet alone.